 -

-Fiery replied to RobertCO's topic in Hardware monitoring
+Fiery replied to willem's topic in Hardware monitoring

-We will fix the issue in the next AIDA64 beta update.
-I'll post a message into this topic once the new build is available for download. -
+We will alter the GLCD2USB module to support 8 pages in the next AIDA64 beta update.
+I'll post a message into this topic once the new beta build is available for download.

 -